 Finally, as one of the objectives of the CRA Regulation is to increase competition in the markets for credit ratings.
-ESMA provides transparency by publishing a list of CRAs registered in the European Union (EU) on its website every year, indicating their total market share and the types of credit ratings issued.
-ESMA also supports sectoral competent authorities at national level that are responsible for supervising and enforcing the requirements imposed on issuers with regard to the use of ratings.
+In order to provide transparency on this ESMA is required to publish a list of CRAs registered in the European Union (EU) on its website every year, indicating their total market share and the types of credit ratings issued.

 Key deliverables Due date

-3 sets of guidelines/Q&As Q4 2016
+3 sets of guidelines/Q&As Q4

-Up to 5 Regulatory Technical Standards Q-
+Up to 5 template Standard on SFI cal Q4 2017

-Activity budget €1,040,240 Activity staff 7 FTE
+Activity budget €1,075,804 Activity staff 7 FTE

-2.1.2 MiFID II and MiFIR1
+2.1.2 MiFID II and MiFIR

-Deliver between 15 and 18 Technical Standards including 2 Technical Standards assessing whether Objective for 2016 certain classes of derivatives should be subject to the trading obligation as per Article 32 of MiFID and one item of technical advice.
+Objective for 2016 Deliver between 15 and 18 Technical Standards including 2 Technical Standards assessing whether certain classes of derivatives should be subject to the trading obligation as per Article 32 of MiFID and one item of technical advice. -------------------- ---